alexcu2718/fdf/README.md

 ## Important Notes

 Contributions will be considered once features are stabilised and improved.
-This remains a learning/hobby project requiring *significant* development.
+This remains project requiring *significant* development.

+I'm not too eager on advertising this anywhere until I've had a good baseline.
 (Although if someone really wants to contribute, go nuts!)

 The implemented subset performs exceptionally well, surpassing fd in equivalent feature sets, though fd offers a broader range.
 The project focuses on exploring hardware-specific code optimisation rather than replicating fd's full functionality.
 Ultimately I wanted a really fast regex/glob tool for myself and  to learn how to program at a low level.